18kian18/Abu-Villa/README.md

-﻿# Abu Villa!
+﻿# Building Drone

 Welcome to **Abu Villa** world of drone building!
-Crafting your own drone is not just a technical endeavor; it`s a journey of creativity, innovation, and hands-on learning.
+Crafting your own drone is not just a technical endeavor;  its a journey of creativity, innovation, and hands-on learning.
 In this guide, we`ll walk you through the exciting process of assembling your very own 5-inch drone.